Park Address: 2900 Leslie Park Cir, Ann Arbor MI 481045

 Leslie Park is a large 38-acre park located off Dhu Varren Road, tucked between neighborhoods on the city's north side.
 View the

 Ann Arbor Parks and Nature Areas map for location context.
-The park contains two play areas, tennis and pickleball courts, basketball courts, softball fields, a sledding hill with a great view over the golf course, picnic tables, benches and open fields.
-There is ample parking and a portable restroom in the summers.
+The park contains two play areas, one tennis court, six dedicated pickleball courts, basketball courts, softball fields, a sledding hill with a great view over the golf course, picnic tables, benches and open fields.
+There is ample parking and a portable restroom in the summer.
 An accessible asphalt walking/biking path connects all of the activities.
 Trails connect Leslie Park to

 Black Pond Woods.

 Food Forest Project: Video captures feedback from online meeting